Intel Claws Back Desktop PC and Notebook Market Share From AMD for the First Time in Three Years

 |-

 While AMD lost some share here during the quarter, it gained 1 percentage point for the year.
 However, AMD recently noted that its Ryzen 5000 chips doubled the launch sales of any other previous Ryzen launch, and annual processor revenue grew 50% even though the PC market only grew 13%.
-It's logical to expect that AMD will prioritize higher-margin desktop processors to maximize its production volume.
+It's logical to expect that AMD will prioritize these higher-margin desktop processors to maximize its production volume and profitability.

+AMD has noted that its shortages are most acute in the lower end of the PC market, while Intel says it has improved its own shipments of small-core (lower-end) CPUs.

 AMD vs. Intel Notebook / Mobile Market Share Q4 2020